aneeshdesh/selenium-cucumber-ts/README.md

 # selenium-cucumber-ts
 selenium-cucumber-ts
-Projects done using selenium, cucumber and Jabascript/Typescript To run Any Project's Script just type "npm test" command and run it
+Projects done using selenium, cucumber and Jabascript/Typescript To run Any Project's Script just type "npm test" command and run it.